-This Greek Cucumber Noodle Salad is filled with heart-healthy Mediterranean ingredients and flavours and is so easy to prepare!
+This spiralized Greek Cucumber Noodle Salad is filled with heart-healthy Mediterranean ingredients and flavors and is so easy to prepare!
 Serve with a side of grilled chicken or a burger for a light and refreshing meal.
-This might just become your new favourite salad! {Gluten-free, keto, low carb and vegetarian.}
+This might just become your new favorite salad! {Gluten-free, keto, low carb and vegetarian}

 With refreshing cucumber noodles and tomatoes, salty feta and olives, it’s the perfect side dish to serve up when the warmer temperatures arrive… and totally crave-worthy too!

-For more Greek-inspired recipes, be sure to check out this Greek Quinoa Salad and these Mini Greek Pita Pizzas!
+For more Greek-inspired recipes, be sure to check out this Greek Quinoa Salad and Greek Lentil Salad!

 How do you make cucumber noodles?